ChegTech logo

 FAQ

-The booking flow surfaces realistic windows by month — exterior work shows availability May through September, interior work shows availability year-round.
+The booking flow surfaces realistic windows by month, exterior work shows availability May through September, interior work shows availability year-round.
 That transparency is what stops the lead drop-off that happens when customers can't tell if you're already booked through the season.

-Yes — Calendly or similar integration lets customers book a free in-home color consultation directly to your calendar.
+Yes, Calendly or similar integration lets customers book a free in-home color consultation directly to your calendar.
 The free consultation is the highest-converting top-of-funnel CTA for painters because it doesn't trigger price-shopping mode the way "get a quote" does.

 Yes.
 Review schema with aggregate rating displays in Google search results as star ratings, and AI Overview surfaces them when answering "best painter" queries.
 Painting is one of the trades where review schema moves the needle most because review-driven trust is the entire purchase decision.

 Three to four weeks for a painting company website.
-Portfolio organization is usually the longest pole — most painters have hundreds of job photos that need to be tagged and structured.
+Portfolio organization is usually the longest pole.
+Most painters have hundreds of job photos that need to be tagged and structured.
 Bringing those organized cuts the timeline.
-[See pricing →](/pricing)
+See pricing →

-Ready to talk about your painting site?
+Ready to talk about your Painting project?

 Project-by-project.
 No retainers, no contracts.
-Starting at $2,000.
+Starting at $2,500.